 Before you decide, we recommend talking to your family, friends, or a trusted adult.

 Paying for your home

-- weekly or monthly rent or a repayment of a mortgage
+- rent or mortgage repayments

 - Council Tax